MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ## Edit an app setup policy

-You can use the Microsoft Teams admin center or Windows PowerShell to edit a policy, including the global (Org-wide default) policy and custom policies that you create.
+You can use the Microsoft Teams admin center to edit a policy, including the global (Org-wide default) policy and custom policies that you create.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **App setup policies**.
 2. Select the policy you want to edit.
 3. From here, make the changes that you want.
 You can add, remove, and change the order of apps.
 4. Click **Save**.

 ## Assign a custom app setup policy to users

-You can use the Microsoft Teams admin center to assign a custom policy to individual users or Windows PowerShell to assign a custom policy to groups of users, such as a security group or distribution group.
+You can use the Microsoft Teams admin center to assign a custom policy to individual users or the Skype for Business PowerShell module  to assign a custom policy to groups of users, such as a security group or distribution group.

 ### Assign a custom app setup policy to individual users

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then click  the user.
 2. Next to **Assigned policies**, choose **Edit**.
 3. Under **Teams App Setup policy**, select the app setup policy you want to assign, and then choose **Save**.